constellation-lab/constellation1-gamma/README.md

 Contact
 For more information, please visit the Op Cosm Wasm website or contact the Opyn Cosm Wasm team at [email protected]

+UI
+The updated OpynFinance UI is a web application that allows users to trade options on a variety of underlying assets.
+The UI is built using React and TypeScript.
+The UI is connected to the OpynFinance Cosm WASM contracts using the AnchorJS library.

+The updated OpynFinance UI is a significant improvement over the previous version.
+The UI is more user-friendly and easier to use.
+The UI is also more secure and reliable.